morarupasukaru/devdocs/frontend/JSF.md

 # JSF

-Jakarta Server Faces (JSF; previously JavaServer Faces) is the Java EE standard framework to build web application in Java.
+JSF (Jakarta Server Faces or previously JavaServer Faces) is/was the Java EE standard framework to build web application in Java.

 * Getting Started:
   checkout JSF & PrimeFaces tutorials at